learn-academy-2021-charlie/week-3-assessment-AFerg15/interview-questions.md

 1. What is `this` in JavaScript?

-  Your answer:
+  Your answer: in JavaScript, 'this' refers to the object it is contained within/being called from.

   Researched answer:

 2. What is yarn?
 What file(s) are modified in a React application when you run yarn?

-  Your answer:
+  Your answer: Yarn is an application that takes your React application and components and balls them all up together like a ball of yarn.

-  Researched answer:
+  Researched answer: Yarn is a package manager which allows you to use and share code with other developers, yarn adds a package file and a yarn.lock file to your react app.

 3. What are props in React?

-  Your answer:
+  Your answer: Props are extensions of components which allow your app to function.

-  Researched answer:
+  Researched answer: Props are objects which store attribute values and allows data to be passed through one component to other components.
+Props are passed to components in the same way that arguments are passed in a function.

 4. What is JSX?

-  Your answer:
+  Your answer: JSX is JavaScript XML, a syntactical extention of JavaScript.
+Functionally it is essentially mashup of JavaScript and Html.

-  Researched answer:
+  Researched answer: JSX is JavaScript XML, a syntactical extention of JavaScript which allows you to write HTML in react inside of JavaScript code.

 5. What is a DOM event?

-  Your answer:
+  Your answer: A DOM event is a change to what the user sees in the window.

-  Researched answer:
+  Researched answer:DOM stands for Document Object Model, DOM Events signal that something has changed and can be triggered by the user or browser.
+Some examples of DOM events are a user clicking the mouse, a page loading, a form being submitted, etc.